NFL offseason agendas: Barnwell's to-do lists for all 16 NFC teams

 Re-signing Jones is a must, but the team can't love what happened at middle/inside linebacker this offseason.
 The top of the market for off-ball linebackers had been at an average annual salary of $12.5 million, but three different players topped that mark.
 Anthony Barr and Kwon Alexander came in at $13.5 million per year, although Alexander's deal is really a one-year, $14.3 million pact.
 The Jets then blew up the market by giving C.J.
 Mosley a five-year, $85 million deal, good for $17 million per season.

 Jones might very well ask for a Mosley-sized deal, but it's hard to believe Jones would get that sort of contract in free agency.
 He just doesn't have Mosley's résumé.
-More plausibly, Jones could end up somewhere around the old top of the market with a four-year, $54-million deal.
+More plausibly, Jones could end up somewhere around the old top of the market with a four-year, $54 million deal.

 Re-sign Julio Jones.
 I covered the particulars of a Julio extension in February, and the top of the wideout market hasn't changed.
 Jones is still likely to come away with a five-year deal between $95 million and $100 million.